Summer Farmer's Market Risotto is packed with fresh, farmer's market finds including zucchini, tomato, basil, and sweet corn.

 Howdy, all – hope you had a nice weekend!

-The sweet corn was stacked high, melons were everywhere, and I even spied a few apples – squee!
+The sweet corn was stacked high, melons were everywhere, and I even spied a few apples – wee!

-We stocked the stroller with tons of summer goodies, including juicy cherry tomatoes,
+I stocked up on tons of summer goodies including juicy cherry tomatoes,

-Ahem!
-Anywho, I put all my Farmers’ Market finds to good use and made a big batch of fresh Summer Farmers’ Market Risotto for lunch on Saturday.
-It was ah-mazing!
+Back at home I put all my Farmers’ Market finds to good use in a big batch of fresh Summer Farmers’ Market Risotto!

-Anyway, start the risotto by heating 3 – 3-1/2 cups chicken broth in a saucepan.
-You’ll be adding the broth to the risotto one ladleful at a time, and you want it to be hot so it doesn’t bring the temperature of the dish down.
-I used about 3-1/2 cups total, but you might need a little less.
+Start the risotto by heating 3 – 3-1/2 cups chicken broth in a saucepan.
 You could also use vegetable broth to make this a vegetarian dish!

 Next add 3/4 cup arborio rice then stir to coat in the butter.

-Arborio rice is short and very starchy which is what makes risotto so deliriously, deliciously creamy.
-You can find it in any grocery store – look in the bulk bins to find the best deal.
+Arborio rice is short and starchy which is what makes risotto so deliciously creamy.

-Now add 1/4 cup dry white wine (I used pinot grigio) then stir until the rice has nearly absorbed it.
+Now add 1/4 cup dry white wine then stir until the rice has nearly absorbed it all.
 Next add 1 ladleful hot broth and stir until nearly absorbed.
 Keep adding the broth then stirring until nearly absorbed.
-The dish took about 30 minutes of active stirring time.
+The dish takes about 30 minutes of active stirring time.

 K, time to add the veggies!